Azure-Samples/MachineLearningSamples-BiomedicalEntityExtraction/README.md

 ![RNN](./Images/rnn-expanded.png)

-Vanilla RNNs actually suffer from the [Vanishing Gradient Problem](https://en.wikipedia.org/wiki/Vanishing_gradient_problem) in which they are not able to utilize all the information they have seen before.
+Vanilla RNNs suffer from the [Vanishing Gradient Problem](https://en.wikipedia.org/wiki/Vanishing_gradient_problem) in which they are not able to utilize all the information they have seen before.
 The problem becomes evident only when a large amount of context is required to make a prediction.
 But models like LSTM do not suffer from such a problem, in fact they are designed to remember long-term dependencies.
 Unlike vanilla RNNs that have a single neural network, the LSTMs have the interactions between four neural networks for each cell.
 Refer to this [excellent post](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) for a detailed explanation of how LSTM work.

 ![LSTM Cell](./Images/lstm-cell.png) **AT** IMAGE NOT SHOWING